 - Filling the form yourself:

 Many agents offer to fill the insurance form on your behalf.
 Later, they would just ask for your signature.
-This does reduce your work, but may lead to ambiguity and confusion.
-To fully understand the policy, it is better to read all the details and then fill the form yourself.
+This does reduce your work but may lead to ambiguity and confusion.
+To fully understand the policy, it is better to read all the details and then fill out the form yourself.
 You should be completely aware of the documents you are going to sign.

 - Insurer Calls: